Canada House speaker apologizes for recognition of veteran who fought for Nazis

 By Pete Schroeder

-WASHINGTON, Sept 24 (Reuters) - The speaker of Canada's House of Commons on Sunday apologized for praising an individual at a parliamentary meeting who served in a Nazi unit during World War II.
+WASHINGTON, Sept 24 (Reuters) - The speaker of Canada's House of Commons on Sunday apologized for praising an individual at a parliamentary meeting who served in a Nazi unit during World War Two.

 Rota in a statement took responsibility for what was characterized as an oversight, calling the initiative "entirely my own."